glowfi/sYT/README.md

 Example 2: sYT.sh -flm "https://youtube.com/abc https://youtube.com/345" -p "fzf" [Pass multi link as argument if u want to uses fzf]

-Note :  Dmenu will ask you to paste the link in the prompt.Pass true or false for dl
+Note :  Dmenu or bemenu will ask you to paste the link in the prompt.Pass true or false for dl

 Example 3: sYT.sh -p "dmenu" -dl "true" [Dmenu supports only single link]